Cyber Monday Facts and Fiction

 Cyber Monday is defined as the Monday after Black Friday.
 It is heralded as the kick-off to the online holiday shopping season and/or the busiest day for online retailers.

-The theory hinges on the idea that shoppers make purchases upon returning to work on Monday.
+Cyber Monday hinges on the idea that shoppers make purchases upon returning to work on the Monday after Thanksgiving.
 These shoppers might be avoiding Black Friday altogether or are buying items they were unable to purchase offline.
-Combine this with the natural day-of-week effect that shows Monday as the most trafficked day for retail and Cyber Monday seems to make a lot of sense.
+Combine this with the (once) natural day-of-week effect that shows Monday as the most trafficked day for retail and Cyber Monday seems to make a lot of sense.

 Cyber Monday Statistics